X2 (film): Production

-Design and effects
+Design and visual effects

-Singer and Sigel credited Road to Perdition as a visual influence.
+Singer and Sigel credited Road to Perdition (2002) as a visual influence.
 Though Sigel shot the first X-Men in anamorphic format, he opted to shoot X2 in Super 35.
 Sigel felt the recent improvements in film stocks and optics increased the advantages of using spherical lenses, even if the blowup to anamorphic must be accomplished optically instead of digitally.
 Sigel noted, "If you think about it, every anamorphic lens is simply a spherical lens with an anamorphizer on it.
 They'll never be as good as the spherical lenses that they emulate."
 Cameras that were used during filming included two Panaflex Millenniums and a Millennium XL, as well as an Aaton 35mm.
 Singer also used zoom lenses more often than he did in his previous films, while Sigel used a Frazier lens specifically for dramatic moments.

 The Blackbird was redesigned and increased in virtual size from 60 feet to 85 feet.
 John Myhre served as the production designer on the first film, but Singer hired Guy Hendrix Dyas for X2, which was his first film as a production designer.
 For scenes involving Stryker's Alkali Base, Vancouver Film Studios, the largest sound stage in North America, was reserved.

 Visual effects supervisor Mike Fink was not satisfied with his work on the previous film, despite the fact it nearly received an Academy Award nomination.
 Up to 520 shots were created for X-Men, while X2 commissioned roughly 800.
-A new computer program was created by Rhythm and Hues for the dogfight tornado scene.
+A new computer program was created by Rhythm & Hues Studios (R&H) for the dogfight tornado scene.
 Cinesite was in charge of scenes concerning Cerebro, enlisting a 20-man crew.
 The Alkali Lake Dam miniature was 25 ft high and 28 ft wide.
 Cinesite created 300 visual effects shots, focusing on character animation, while Rhythm and Hues created over 100.
+Janssen would later admit that she was not a fan working with green screen on set of the film.